Parseval frames of exponentially localized magnetic Wannier functions: Periodic setting: results for rational flux Hamiltonians

+We stress again that, using our proof of Theorem~\ref{thm:Main}, the objects whose existence is claimed in Theorem~\ref{thm:Main_bis} can be constructed with a finite-step algorithm that in principle can be numerically implemented.

-\subsubsection{Why are Parseval frames useful in solid state physics?}
+\subsection{Why are Parseval frames useful in solid state physics?}

-We propose Parseval frames of localized Wannier functions as a useful tool to derive tight-binding models for magnetic Hamiltonians, much in the same way as orthonormal bases are used in topologically unobstructed cases, e.g.~under a time-reversal symmetry assumption \cite{Panati07, MonacoPanati15}.
+Inspired by \cite{Kuchment09}, we advocate the use of Parseval frames of localized Wannier functions as an efficient tool to derive tight-binding models for magnetic Hamiltonians, much in the same way as orthonormal bases are used in topologically unobstructed cases, e.g.~under a time-reversal symmetry assumption \cite{Panati07, MonacoPanati15}.